Code-Institute-Submissions/Milestone-Project-100/README.md

 * As an employer I want to be able to see my previous education, work history and to see if I have the necessary skills.
 * As a potential client I want to be able to view my previous projects
 * As a web developer I want to be able to get in contact to try and collaborate on future projects.
+* As a site owner, I would like to increase my online presence so I can become more well known within the web develpoment community.

 ### Wireframes